ravidshachar/auto-display-position/README.md

 # auto-display-position
 Automatically position your displays
-currently only works on Linux using xrandr
+currently works with Linux using xrandr, and with Windows using Win32API